Ayehu/custom-activities/Azure/AzureVMGetCpuUsage/README.md

 ## AzureVMGetCpuUsage - Get Virtual Machine CPU usage metrics in percentage using the REST API

-Remark - The portal needs to be configured first. https://portal.azure.com
+Remark - The portal needs to be configured first. https://portal.azure.com<br>
+You'd need to store the API specific information from the portal (SubscriptionId).

 ### DLL's to reference
 Newtonsoft.Json.dll